Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/page-tutorials.md

     Note that the FreeMarker template for the new page can contain any HTML/JavaScript/CSS code necessary.
 You are not restricted to using YUI2 code as is used in the implementation of Share.
 It is possible to implement the new page in JQuery, Dojo, pure HTML, or any other valid code.

     As well as being able to re-use the standard Share authentication mechanism you are also able to access all the web scripts available on both the Web and Repository tiers.
-This means you can build your own UI around existing Alfresco Content Services functionality.
+This means you can build your own UI around existing Content Services functionality.

     >**Note:** When using resources such as images, JavaScript and CSS files, it is important to remember that they should be located under the META-INF folder in your JAR file.
 Also, it is necessary to use the `/res` prefix on subsequent requests to the resources.
 For example, to request the file META-INF/tutorials/example.css, the URL /share/res/tutorials/example.css would be used.